 2. Reducing Missed Expectations.
 Being able to articulate your purpose clearly will help others not have misguided expectations about what you can provide or produce.

 3. Saves Time.
 Clear purpose brings efficient alignment of purposes between two individuals.
 There will be less time wasted discovering if there’s a good fit.
 Purpose attracts the right people for the right reasons.

 A practical application I see quite often is in regards to entrepreneurs.
-It's easy for entrepreneurs to get caught up in wanting to see an idea come to life that they try to do everything themselves or spend years managing a company.
-True entrepreneurs won't be happy managing and running a company for a long time.
-If they realize they love to be the firestarter and not the marathon runner, they will start with the idea of selling the rights to some other person or company that can do a better job at growing, managing and facilitating the operations.
+It’s easy for entrepreneurs to get caught up in wanting to see an idea come to life that they try to do everything themselves or spend years managing a company.
+True entrepreneurs won’t be happy managing and running a company for a long time.
+Suppose they realize they love to be the firestarter and not the marathon runner.
+In that case, they will start with the idea of selling the rights to some other person or company that can do a better job at growing, managing, and facilitating the operations.